rolfsormo/flipjs/README.md

 ### MemStorage

-MemStorage is a very fast but not persistent storage option.
-It will be available in all environments.
+MemStorage is a very fast but **not persistent** (ie. not stored over restarts) storage option.
+It is available in all environments.

 - *requirePersistency*: If this option is set to `true` then MemStorage will not be detected.

+### FileStorage

+FileStorage is a simple persistent storage option for Node.js.
+It stores all the objects in files.
+Depending on the availability of YAML and/or bson libraries affects on the file format (and in some extent, speed).

+- *allowFileStorage*: If this option is set to `false` then FileStorage will not be detected.

 ## Supported Platforms